mtdickey/mtdickey.github.io/_posts/2020-07-20-warren_nba.md

 So there you have it, T.J. and Jimmy are dead even after comparing the 4 main offensive categories.
 Going back to Jimmy's trash talk, I'd say they T.J. actually is "in his f------ league".

 I'll admit, this analysis doesn't cover everything.
 Butler is absolutely the better defender, but that isn't so clear on the offensive end.
-They are very different players each with unique strengths and weaknesses.
+They are very different players, each with unique strengths and weaknesses.

 Looking forward, on August 10th the Pacers and Heat will play in one of the final games to determine playoff seeds.
 Jimmy has been [talking trash and circled the Pacers game on his calendar](https://twitter.com/SBNation/status/1215112067335774208) so it'll be fun to watch this match-up.
 Currently, the Heat are the 4th seed and the Pacers are 2 games back as the 5th seed in the Eastern Conference.

+##### Update 10/6/2020:

+While Warren had a [hot start in the bubble](https://www.sbnation.com/nba/2020/8/5/21355194/tj-warren-bubble-stats-highlights-videos-points) through 3 games, it was Butler who really came out on top in this matchup.
+His Heat convincingly swept the Pacers in the first round of the playoffs and cruised to the NBA Finals.
+Jimmy just had a [40-point triple-double](http://www.nba.com/article/2020/10/04/jimmy-butler-triple-double-finals) in Game 3 and looks to even the Finals series with the Lakers in Game 4 tonight.